 With the proper gutters, downspouts, and hardware in place, you'll be ready to start collecting rainwater from your roof in no time.

-FAQ: Common Questions About Roof Rainwater Harvesting
+FAQ: Common Questions About Roof Rainwater Collection

 How much rainwater can I collect from my roof?

 Regulations regarding rainwater harvesting vary in different areas.
-Some states allow it without a permit, while others have certain restrictions or require permits for large collection systems.
+Some states allow rainwater collection without a permit, while others have certain restrictions or require permits for large collection systems.
 Check with your local municipality to determine the rules in your city or county.
 Permits are typically only needed if you plan to collect a very large amount of rainwater or connect your system to your home's plumbing.

 How do I keep my rainwater clean?